 stack. is a working prototype for a device that can help people with visual disabilities to create simple 3D models using the tactility of Legoes.
-Using computer vision via OpenCV, Unity3D, and a Lego board, the user can prototype and then 3D print simple cube-based models that they create layer by layer.
+Utilizing OpenCV, Unity3D, and a Lego board, the user can prototype simple cube-based models that they create layer by layer.
 Here is a quick video:

 We used a Processing 3.0 flavor of OpenCV to do color detection on a grid-divided Lego board.
 If there was a Lego detected within one of the squares then a signal was sent to Unity3D via OSC that a Lego piece is now occupying that portion of the grid, and a 3D cube was then rendered in the relevant square on the field in Unity3D.